 How much will band cost?

 Although we would prefer for it to be free, there is a fee to participate in band.
 “Pay to Play” is here to stay in sports and the arts in most school districts.
 However, the cost of band is much less than the other typical activities that today’s youngsters are involved in.
 It’s much less than travel sports or even dance lessons.
-The “fair share” fee of $135 per year covers everything except the instrument (you will either provide your own, rent or buy from a music dealer, or rent from the school) and the end of the year reward field trip.
-Uniform shirts/dresses, tee shirts, method books, reeds, oils, sheet music, entry fees, clinicians, rewards, celebrations, and most transportation along with lots of other necessities are covered in the “fair share”.
-Because of the Fair Share, we will not be constantly asking you for money.
+The band fee of $145 per year covers everything except the instrument (you will either provide your own, rent or buy from a music dealer, or rent from the school) and the end of the year reward field trip.
+Uniform shirts/dresses, T- shirts, method books, reeds, oils, sheet music, entry fees, clinicians, rewards, celebrations, and most transportation along with lots of other necessities are covered in the band fee.
+Because of the Band Fee, we will not be constantly asking you for money.
 It’s all included!
 There will be very minimal fun fundraisers to benefit the entire program.

 Will Band fit in an aggressive academic schedule?